Dresden Files Accelerated: Emerald City: Requiem

 Lief has an item of power that is an aspect of Odin’s steed, Sleipnir.
 But instead of manifesting as an 8 legged horse it manifests as a powerful, stylish, custom motorcycle that can drive over any surface (water, up walls etc.), travel between worlds and even fly short distances.
 It can also come to Lief if he calls it.

-- Once per session, Lief and/or Sleipnir may conveniently arrive in a scene in a manner and time of his choosing without consideration of time or distance.
+- By checking a box of Divine Power, Lief and/or Sleipnir may conveniently arrive in a scene in a manner and time of his choosing without consideration of time or distance.
+They may also cross over into the NeverNever.

 STRESS: [ 1 ][ 1 ][ 1 ][ 1 ][ 1 ][ 1 ]